Newtonkamau14/tc-cli-app/README.md

 # TC-CLI-App

-A cli app for translating text from English to Swahili using Google Cloud Translation API.
+A CLI app for translating text from English to Swahili using Google Cloud Translation API.
 ## Prerequisite
 Node.js